This is a guest blog by Mark Vaesen from Tomango.

-I’d managed to build up a bit of a decent base of clients, and I’d got to the point where I was really busy but wasn’t earning as much as I would have liked.
+I’d managed to build up a bit of a decent base of clients, and I’d got to the point where I was incredibly busy but wasn’t earning as much as I would have liked.
 Things were still a struggle.

-But it had got to a point where I almost literally couldn’t carry unless I dealt with my pricing.
+But it had got to a point where I almost literally couldn’t carry on unless I dealt with my pricing.
 I was running at full tilt but not making enough money.
 And I’d been putting it off for so long; it was becoming more and more of a problem.

 So – I’m in a meeting with one of my biggest clients (looking back at it now, they weren’t that big at all, but at the time it seemed massive) and we’re talking about renewing their contract.

 I’d been getting myself worked up into a state all morning.
 My stomach was churning, my heart was racing, and my palms were distinctly clammy.
 I knew the moment was approaching where I just HAD to say something.
 If I didn’t, I knew I’d hate myself for being a complete wimp.

 They were going to react horribly, I knew it.
 The client was going to pull a face, say something nasty, and probably kick me out of their office for being so greedy.

 So, I opened my mouth, and in a slightly squeaky voice and said, “I need to increase my prices, I’m afraid.
 By an extra £5 an hour.”

 “That’s fine,” my client said, “I’m surprised you haven’t mentioned it before.”

 Damn it.
 I felt really stupid.
 Pleased, obviously, but stupid.